typedb/typeql/README.md

 match $x isa person, has name "alice", has age 32;
 ```

-The TypeQL query above can be constructed programmatically in Java, in the following way.
+The native TypeQL query above can be constructed programmatically in Java using this library, in the following way.

 ```java
 TypeQL.match(var("x").isa("person").has("name", "alice").has("age", 32));